nginxinc/bank-of-sirius/src/ledgermonolith/README.md

 make monolith
 ```

-Deploys the full Bank of Anthos application with a Java monolith service running
+Deploys the full Bank of Sirius application with a Java monolith service running
 on a Google Compute Engine VM and all other microservices running on Kubernetes.

 ## Deploying the Monolith